silvioar/Django-Expert/README.md

 ![image](https://user-images.githubusercontent.com/71708004/141700366-e0c1b301-0df4-47b4-a105-533ad6c444f8.png)

 This is a big Django project that simulates an inventary stock of a cloth store.
-You can login and play with it to see how dynamic is.
+You can login and play with it to see how dynamic is (clicking dropdown you'll access all the options)

 This is how (briefly) the project works